 In recent decades "graphs and other mathematical representations have come to play an increasingly important role in mathematical activities in schools" (Monk, 2003).
 Graphs are commonly used in science, mathematics and social science classrooms to convey important concepts.
-Literate adults are also expected to understand and use graphical representations of data (Murray et al., 1997).
-Yet in spite of the central role of graphs, students at all ages demonstrate difficulties interpreting graphs (Woolnough, 2000; Zee & McDermott, 1987).
-As is the case with learning to read or to write, students need to repeatedly explore, create, manipulate, and explain graphs in order to learn how to use them well (Monk, 2003).
+The Common Core State Standards for Mathematics and the Next Generation Science Standards emphasize the importance of students learning to use and understand graphs.
+Literate adults are also expected to understand and use graphical representations of data (Murray, Kirsch, & Jenkins, 1997).
+Nonetheless, teaching students to understand graphs is a significant challenge.